 If you want to replace a video's background using the Chroma key effect, use Cover mode to place the foreground on top of the new background.
 Learn how to use Chroma key.

-Cover overlay: left - the main clip is hidden; right - Cover with the Chroma Key effect
+Cover overlay (the main clip is hidden)

 Step 3: Apply the changes

 After you've set up the overlay, click the Apply button on the overlay options panel.